 - On the hair or scalp (in mixture with other natural ingredients)

 - In homemade liquid creme foundation and makeup

-What Kind of Shea Butter is Best?
+What Kind of Shea Butter Is Better?

 - Grade A

-Ever used Shea Butter?
+Ever used shea butter?
 How did it work for you?